Elections & Voting

 If you have questions, please contact the City Recorder at 801-483-6019 or email the City Recorder.

-All South Salt Lake elections have a vote-by-mail option.
+- All South Salt Lake elections have a vote-by-mail option.
 Every eligible, active voter will be mailed a ballot at least three weeks prior to Election Day (an active voter is a voter that has voted at least once in the last four years).
+Find more information on Salt Lake County Website.